 This can be useful to identify, for instance, the products that lose more money.

-Imagine a situation like this, with many products, some with significant revenue (light green) losing money.
+Imagine a situation like this, with many products, some with significant revenue (black bar) losing money.

 To find the names of the 30 worse offenders, we want to see the 30 bottom products.
 They are slicing off 20% of our profits.